Find Affordable College Courses

 595 Yearly Graduations

 University of California - Berkeley comes in at #11 on our list of the most popular colleges offering master's degrees in management science.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The management science program at University of California - Berkeley awarded 595 master's degrees during the 2020-2021 school year.
-About 34% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 595 people received their master's degree in management science from UC Berkeley.
+About 36% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Data shows that UC Berkeley graduates that hold this degree go on to make a median salary of $90,072.

 #12